ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The `reformat-shell` script now accepts the alias `shfmt2`, in case `shfmt` v3 is needed for another project. _(Klemens Böswirth)_
 - The config for restyled.io now specifies the image to use for each formatter.
 This clearly reflects the version used for formatting. _(Klemens Böswirth)_
+- Add a release script to automate the release process. _(Robert Sowula)_

 ## Documentation